TinyCircuits/TinyCircuits-TinyShield-USB_ICP-ASD2101/README.md

 # TinyCircuits TinyShield USB & ICP Board
 # ASD2101 Rev6

 The design files are located under design-files/ for the TinyCircuits ASD2101 Rev 6 PCB.
-This is a Tiny shield board (Square Version, 20mm x 20mm) that has a FTDI USB converter.
+This is a TinyShield board (Square Version, 20mm x 20mm) that has a FTDI USB converter.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.